Multiple Injuries After Explosion On London Tube

 Sophie Raworth, another BBC News presenter, said she saw a woman with multiple burns being carried from the scene on a stretcher.

-The British Transport Police called on people to remain vigilant and report suspicious behavior.
+The British Transport Police called on people to remain vigilant and report suspicious behaviour.

 We ask everyone to remain vigilant and to report any suspicious behaviour to us by texting 61016 or calling 0800 405040.— BTP (@BTP) September 15, 2017

-Note: Update (15 September 5pm GMT): A total of 22 people have been treated in hospitals following the incident, mostly with burns, and at least eight have been discharged, the BBC reported.
-Police are looking for the person who planted the "improvised explosive device" and the area around Parsons Green station has been evacuated.
-Update (15 September 11am GMT): The Metropolitan Police have confirm that the incident is being treated as terrorism, reported the BBC.
-Prime Minister Theresa May tweeted: "My thoughts are with those injured at Parsons Green and emergency services who are responding bravely to this terrorist incident."